jeffotoni/gconcat/README.md

 [10]: https://goreportcard.com/report/github.com/jeffotoni/gconcat
 [11]: https://img.shields.io/github/license/jeffotoni/gconcat

 >A simple lib for concatenation, it accepts several types as a parameter and returns a string.
+A battery of tests was done, there are some complexities that we cannot escape to have the best computational cost

 #### Some types allowed
 > - bool